Silvestre15/Website/content/work/sm-viz.md

 <iframe src="/ibex_1_year.html" scrolling=no id="custom_resize1" onload="iframeLoaded()" allowTransparency="true" class="iframe-ibex"></iframe>
 The thicker the line between two companies and the brighter its colour, the greater the covariance between the daily fluctuations of said companies.
 The algorithm also clusters the companies based on the similarity of their impact on the index.
 Said clusters can be identified thanks to the colour of the points that represent the companies.
 The analysed period is from the 31st of January of 2020 (first recorded case of Covid-19 in Spain) to the 31st of January of 2021.</p>

 The plotting was done with [matplotlib](https://matplotlib.org/ "Check matplotlib's website"), but in order to make it interactive I turned to [mpld3](https://mpld3.github.io/ "Check mpld3's website") because of how easy it was to implement the tooltip functionality.
-However, the background can't seem to be changed to another color.
 <p>&nbsp;</p>

 ### Live analysis